stormid/components/packages/validate/README.md

 {
     preSubmitHook: false, //function, called on validation pass, before submit
     submit: form.submit, // function, to support async form submissions, pass your own submit function
+    useSummary: false, //Set to true to have the plugin either create, or look for, an accessible error summary block
     messages: { //default HTML5 error messages
         required() { return 'This field is required'; } ,
         email() { return 'Please enter a valid email address'; },